 Beware of the Snare (II Timothy 2:25-26)

-Everyday Satan baits our path, not revealing what is at its end.
+1. Christian Every day Satan baits our path (I Peter 5:8), not revealing what is at its end.
 Be careful what you are doing, where you are going, and the company you keep.
 By the grace of God, let the Lord win the battle over your will.
 The devil is most afraid of a person God can use.
 He knows the power of one life that can be used by God.
 Therefore, he sets his snare, which can be envy, sensual pleasure, pride, etc. He knows our weaknesses and sets his snare accordingly.

 Within the church, this is a believer whose emotions the devil has manipulated until the person becomes the source of strife, discord, and subversion in the church, all the while thinking that he is doing the will of God.
 This is a deceived believer, captured by the enemy and now working for the devil to disrupt the local church!
-Anyone who is in opposition to God’s work, whether they know it or not, is ensnared in a demonic deception and is doing the devil’s work.
+Anyone who is in opposition to God’s work, whether they know it or not, are ensnared in a demonic deception, and are doing the devil’s work.
 We minister to them in gentleness, in the hope they may recover themselves out of the snare of the devil, who are taken captive by him at his will.
+The word recover means "to regain one's senses or to be sober again."
+A person who is snared by the Devil is described as being mentally drunk.
+His thinking is impaired.
+He is taken captive of the Devil by will.
+Those, in this text, who oppose the Lord and are a problem in the church are that way because of Satan who has ensnared them and taken them captive.
+A meek approach is the only approach that can free a person from the snare of the devil.
+People who are controversial and argumentative, critical and gossiping may not like to think that they are ensnared by the devil, but Scripture clearly says they are.

 We are in a great battle for the minds of young people today.
-Today, for the most part in classrooms, rather than being taught, students are being indoctrinated.
-The battle is not going to be won with bullets or ballots, but with the Bible.
-The solution is and has always been the Bible.
+For the most part, in classrooms, rather than being taught, students are being indoctrinated.
+The battle is not going to be won in boardrooms or with ballots, but with the Bible.
+The solution is, and has always been, the Lord.

 PRAYER: Lord, give me the wisdom to walk wisely in the wicked world.
 Help me to recognize Satan’s strategy that I will not become a victim he uses, but a vessel that will honor You.
 In Jesus name I pray, AMEN!